alexaivars/generate-requirejs/README.md

 ```
 Usage: generate-requirejs ./config.js

-If the config file dose not exists, one will be created.
+If the config file does not exists, one will be created.

 General options:
   -h, --help           # Print options and usage